Intelektika/tts-wp-plugin/README.md

 ## Usage

 The plugin will add an audio component in a post at the position of a newly inserted shortcode `[itts_audio]`.
-To add it into a post:
+To add it to a post:
-1. Open a post (new or existing) in an edit mode.
+1. Open a post (new or existing) in edit mode.
 1. Insert `[itts_audio]` shortcode.
 Preferably on the first section after a title.
 1. Save/publish a post.